Sanmilee/OpenCV/README.md

 # OpenCV
 Application of OpenCV library for Computer Vision tasks

+OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
+It provides developers with a wide range of algorithms and tools for processing and analyzing images and video in real-time.

 ***
 ### Thresholding
 A simple digital image processing technique of segmenting images into grayscale and binary images.